plumdog/django_migration_testcase/README.md

 Tests
 -----

-There's a test app that has two migrations.
-It is linked to two different projects within the test directory, one that uses postgres, and one that uses sqlite3.
-Run the tests with `./run_tests.sh`
+There's a test app that has four migrations.
+It is linked to different projects within the test directory, one that uses postgres, and one that uses sqlite3, and one for each but with South.
+To run the tests, `pip install django psycopg2 [south] -e .` then `./run_tests.sh`.
+Or, to cover all supported Django and Python versions: `pip install tox` then `tox`.